-GCG’s Q3 2020 Food & Beverage Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples and the state of the middle-market M&A environment.
+GCG’s Q3 2021 Food & Beverage Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples, and the state of the middle-market M&A environment.

 Key findings include the following:

-- Q3 2020 saw significant gains in the Food & Beverage (“F&B”) industry and the broader U.S. equity market as equities continued the previous quarter’s strong recovery from the COVID-19 pandemic.
-The Restaurants segment was the strongest performing in Q3 2020 as companies were pushed to meet the increased consumer demand caused by re-openings around the country.
-For the 3-year period ending September 30, 2020, the S&P 500 index was up by 33.0%, continuing to grow after the Q2 recovery.
-The F&B industry underperformed the broader market with the exception of the Food Retail, Restaurants, and Beverage segments.
+- Q3 2021 saw additional gains in the Food & Beverage (“F&B”) industry and the broader U.S. equity market as equities advanced Q2’s recovery from the COVID-19 pandemic.
+The Restaurants segment was the strongest performing in Q3 2021 as the outlook for the sector improved due to strong earnings and positive news regarding COVID-19 booster vaccines.
+The F&B industry underperformed the broader market except for the Restaurants segment.

-- The Packaged Foods and Meats category led activity, accounting for over 40% of total F&B transaction volume.
-Restaurant companies proved to be attractive targets as well, comprising over 22% of transaction volume.
+- The Packaged Foods and Meats category led activity, accounting for 40% of total F&B transaction volume.
+Restaurant companies proved to be attractive targets as well, comprising nearly 24% of transaction volume.

-- Based on a representative set of publicly traded companies across the F&B industry, public companies in F&B traded at an average multiple of 15.0x EBITDA and 2.9x revenue.
-Among the sectors disclosed in the report, the strongest trading multiples were observed in the Beverage and Restaurant sectors.
-The overall industry experienced an increase in EBITDA and revenue multiples of 13% and 12% in Q3 2020 due to continued recovery from Q1’s decline caused by the onset of COVID-19.
+- Based on a representative set of publicly traded companies across the F&B industry, public companies in F&B traded at an average multiple of 17.3x EBITDA and 2.9x revenue.
+The strongest trading multiples were observed in the Ingredients, Beverage, and Restaurant sectors

 Click here for the full update.